inspiringsource/aws-solutions-architect/docs/Personal-notes/Compare-AWS-database.md

 ## Briefing

+### Amazon Aurora
 Amazon Aurora is a fully managed warehouse featuring high performance, while Athena is a query service to analyze data in Amazon S3 using standard SQL.

 Amazon Aurora and RDS are fully managed relational database services.
 RDS is a single-instance database, while Aurora is a multi-instance database.
+### What is a database?
 What is the difference between storage and database?
 Storage (e.g. S3) is a place to store data with an [object storage architecture](https://en.wikipedia.org/wiki/Object_storage), file storage and object storage while database uses other storage architectures that include unifying information about how data is arranged and / or related when stored and queried.

+### SQL and NoSQL
 SQL and NoSQL are two different types of databases.
 SQL, which stands for Structured Query Language, is a type of relational database that is designed to store and manage data using a structured format, such as a table with rows and columns.
 This allows for data to be easily accessed, organized, and updated.
 NoSQL, on the other hand, stands for "not only SQL" and refers to a non-relational database that does not use the traditional table-based structure of SQL databases.
 NoSQL databases are often designed to be flexible, scalable, and capable of handling a large amount of data that may have different structures.
 NoSQL databases are often used for big data applications.
 [Source](https://www.ibm.com/cloud/learn/sql-vs-nosql)

+### Graph database
+A graph database is a type of database that uses graph structures for semantic queries with nodes, edges, and properties to represent and store data.
+This makes it easier to represent and query relationships between data, as compared to more traditional relational databases, which use tables and rows to represent data.
+Graph databases are often used for applications that require complex queries or highly connected data, such as social networks or recommendation engines.
+[Source](https://www.ibm.com/cloud/learn/graph-databases)
+AWS solutions for graph databases include **Amazon Neptune** which is a fully managed graph database service that makes it easy to build and run applications that work with highly connected datasets.
 ## Further reading:

 [Choosing a Database](https://aws.amazon.com/startups/start-building/how-to-choose-a-database/)